 We take responsibility for the environment and support the green effort taken by stakeholders.
 We complied strictly with all existing environmental laws and regulations.
-We are ISO 14001 certified, an environmental management system since 2002 and obtained the MyHijau, Green Label Certification (ISO 14024 Type I ECO-Labels) for our manufacturing products.
+We are ISO 14001 certified, an environmental management system since 2002 and obtained the MyHijau, Green Label Certification (ISO 14024 Type I ECO-Labels) for our commercial carpets.
 The MyHIJAU Mark is Malaysia's official green recognition endorsed by the Government of Malaysia, bringing together certified green products and services that meet local and international environmental standards under one single mark.

-We have established and maintained a system of environmental planning, taking into consideration the legal and other requirements, the environmental aspect impact on health and safety hazard-risk analysis.
+We have established and maintained a system of environmental planning, taking into consideration the legal and other requirements, and the environmental aspect impact on health and safety hazard-risk analysis.

-Waste and Effluent Management

-The Group maintains its waste management system effectively to prevent environmental contamination from its colour dyeing facilities.
-The employee is well trained in handling the treatment system.

-Energy conservation

-The group are committed to having better use of energy to reduce carbon footprints, where the use of electricity and gas for manufacturing has been continuously monitored and managing the usage efficiently.

-Recycling of Materials

-The disposal of those recyclable materials left over from product manufacturing has been efficiently disposed to a third-party recycling entity.
+Waste and Effluent Management The Group maintains its waste management system effectively to prevent environmental contamination from its colour dyeing facilities.
+The employee is well-trained in handling the treatment system.
+Energy conversation The Group are committed to having better use of energy to reduce carbon footprints, w use of electricity and gas for manufacturing has been continuously monitored and mana usage efficiently.
+Recycling of Materials The disposal of those recyclable materials left over from product manufacturing has been effici disposed to a third-party recycling entity.
+Electronic Publication To minimise paper consumption, the Company's Annual Report will not be printed starting FY2022 and is only available on the Company's website to be downloaded by shareholders and investors.

-Electronic Publication.

-To minimise paper consumption, the Company's Annual Report is made available on the Company's website for easy access by shareholders and investors.

-SUSTAINABILITY STATEMENT (CONT'D)
+The Group has yet to commence the new recycling business in FY2022.
+The Group foresee the recycling business which will commence in FY2023, will strongly support our Group's initiative for a better environment.
+Furthermore, the metal recycling business would enable the natural minerals sector to be more sustainable in the long term.

+Corporate Sustainability Statement